NoCheatPlus/Docs/Development/Discussion/Design.md

 Passable
 * A first simple version of opportunistic passable checking has been implemented.

-CURRENT DIRECTION:
-* Mostly keep as-is.
-* For efficiency of opportunistic checking, a coarse overview map could be maintained to know where to check at all (world, fixed size rectangles or cuboids).
-World is almost for free (last update timing can be stored there too), but more coarse rectangles or cuboids will need more code.
-* For efficiency, we could consider per-player block caches, where used states are stored, to avoid constant re-evaluation.
-However this doesn't seem to carry too far, as we still need invalidation by timing and how the player is moving.

 ### Adjustments to passability checks and ray-tracing

 Focus is "can the player move like this?", so we try to find a block configuration that works for the player to pass through.
 This dosn't seem to be particularly difficult, as we can just query the tracking system in case of a block colliding with the player.